RedisLabs/spark-redis/doc/dataframe.md

 ### Reading Redis Hashes

-To read Redis Hashes you have to provide keys pattern with `.option("keys.pattern", keysPattern)` option.
+To read Redis Hashes you have to provide a keys pattern with `.option("keys.pattern", keysPattern)` option.
 The DataFrame schema should be explicitly specified or can be inferred from a random row.

 ```bash
 hset person:1 name John age 30